cookaa/cs100-F2018-inclass-starter/README.md

 ## Checks

-In addition to meeting all of the requirements outlined in the assignment sheet, your submission must pass the following checks:
+In addition to meeting all of the requirements outlined in class, your submission must pass the following checks:

 - inclass/ExploreDataTypes.java:
   - Features at least two single-line comments